satcompetition/2022/README.md

 **Portfolios Allowed in Cloud Track**

-In 2022 SAT Competition, the Portfolio Rule will *not* apply to the Cloud track.
+In 2022 SAT Competition, the portfolio rule will *not* apply to the Cloud track.

 ## Other Aspects to Highlight